The geometric Breuil-M\'ezard conjecture for two-dimensional potentially Barsotti-Tate Galois representations: Moduli stacks of Breuil--Kisin modules and etale phi -modules

 \begin{remark} Strictly speaking, in the principal series case Theorem~\ref{thm:main thm cegsC} is proved in \cite{cegsC} for stacks of Breuil--Kisin modules and of \'etale $\varphi$-modules with descent data from $K(\pi^{1/(p^f-1)})$ to $K$, rather than from our $K'$ to $K$.
-But by \cegsBfieldchange, together with the analogous statement for stacks of \'etale $\varphi$-modules (which is easier, since multiplication by $u$ on an \'etale $\varphi$-module is bijective) we can replace $K(\pi^{1/(p^f-1)})$ with any extension of prime-to-$p$ degree that remains Galois over $K$, such as $K'$, without changing the resulting stacks. \end{remark}
+But in fact we can replace $K(\pi^{1/(p^f-1)})$ with any extension of prime-to-$p$ degree that remains Galois over $K$, such as $K'$, without changing the resulting stacks.
+This follows from \cegsBfieldchange, together with the isomorphism $\cR^{\dd}_{K(\pi^{1/(p^f-1)})} \toisom \cR^{\dd}_{K'}$ of stacks of \'etale $\varphi$-modules (which is easier than \emph{loc. cit.}, since multiplication by $u$ on an \'etale $\varphi$-module is bijective, and can be proved by the same argument as in \cite[Cor.~2.3.21]{EGmoduli}). \end{remark}